Women's Institute: Scotland

 The Scottish Women's Institutes (SWI) was formed in 1917 as the Scottish Women's Rural Institutes, and was renamed in 2015.
 As of January 2019 it had approximately 15,300 members in 700 institutes grouped into 32 federations.
 In 2013 the Scottish Women's Rural Institutes website traced its history to Stoney Creek and 1897, but as of January 2019 the "time line" on the official Scottish Women's Institutes website begins at Longniddry in 1917 with no mention of any Canadian roots.

 Northern Ireland

 The first WI in Northern Ireland was formed at Garvagh, County Londonderry, in 1932 and the Federation of Women's Institutes of Northern Ireland was established in 1942.
 As of January 2019 there were about 5,000 members of 154 institutes grouped into 21 areas.

 Canada

-In Canada the Federated Women's Institutes of Canada (FWIC) is the national organisation, and provincial organisations including Federated Women's Institutes of Ontario.
+In Canada the Federated Women's Institutes of Canada (FWIC) is the national organization, and provincial organizations including Federated Women's Institutes of Ontario.
 As of January 2019 there were 8,000 members in 672 branches across 10 provinces.